 Experienced Teacher of IBDP History (HL Americas) and Global Politics, an (Examiner) for History IAs and Paper 3.
 Holds a Bachelor's Degree in History with 13+ Years of Teaching Experience.

-- Eighth Grade Social Studies teacher. - Model UN Advisor.
+'- Eighth Grade Social Studies teacher.

-- The sole responsibility for History Department. - 37% increase in A*-C GCSE grades.
+- 37% increase in A*-C GCSE grades.

 I believe in making the implicit, explicit, for students.
 It is important to engage critically with the course to develop the skills that allow students to be successful in the IBDP and beyond.
 I try to approach classes like a diet, providing students with a variety of activities and materials.
 However, the key to this variety is that it must be intellectually rigorous.

-It would be very important to establish what a student had learned so far in their IBDP course, by looking at the syllabus together.
 Following this, I would discuss with the student how they feel I could help them and how they like to learn in lessons.
 I would be interested in hearing a little about their lives too.

 AMAZING, AMAZING!
 Not only is Owain friendly, he’s a professional that easily puts my 17 year old son at ease, and at the same time extremely knowledgeable about IB History IA’s.
 His knowledge beams interest, encouragement and motivation, easily projecting a relax style that a young person can relate to.
 We definitely plan on scheduling another session with Owain.